Among the supporters are high school students who expressed that Harvard University discrimination is no more hidden in the closet

 1. The views expressed here are those of the author and do not necessarily represent or reflect the views of PGurus.

-She serves as a (Board of Director) BoD for Asian American Coalition for Education fighting against discrimination of Asian students in the admissions of Ivy League Schools in the US to establish “race-neutral” admissions.
+She serves as a (Board of Director) BoD for Asian American Coalition for Education fighting for Equal Education in K-12 and discrimination against Asian students in the admissions of Ivy League Schools in the US to establish “race-neutral” admissions.
+She is also the Director of Outreach, Infinity Foundation.

 Latest posts by Manga Anantatmula (see all)